systopia/funding/docs/administration/installation.md

 - Activate the option **Remote Contact Matching Enabled** at `/civicrm/admin/remotetools`.

 !!! question
-What is the best order between this and the following paragraph?
+    What is the best order between this and the following two paragraphs?
 Remote Contact Matching needs to be enabled in order to create / synchronise the Drupal roles "RemoteContacts: match and link" and "RemoteContacts: retrieve".
 The API key needs to be set to configure the CMRF profile.
 Does synchronising of the roles work before the configuration of the CMRF profile is finished?

 ## Configure CiviMRF

 Set up an API User:

 - add a role **CiviCRM API** with the following permissions:
     - AuthX: Authenticate to services with API key
     - CiviCRM: access CiviCRM Backend und API
     - CiviCRM: remote access to Funding Program Manager
     - CiviCRM: view debug output
     - RemoteContacts: match and link
     - RemoteContacts: retrieve
 - add a drupal user **api** with the role **CiviCRM API**
 - generate an [API key](https://docs.civicrm.org/sysadmin/en/latest/setup/api-keys/) for the corresponding CiviCRM contact **api**

 Set up a CiviMRF profile under `/admin/config/cmrf/profiles` or edit the default profile:

 - The Site Key can be found in your civicrm.settings.php
-- The URL is something of the form https://myCiviCRMWebsite/civicrm/ajax/rest
+- The URL is something of the form [https://example.org/civicrm/ajax/rest]()
 - Insert the API Key you just created.

 [Optional] Activate **CiviMRF Call Report** at `/admin/modules`.